MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pgdiskann.md

 :::image type="content" source="media/how-to-use-pgdiskann/select-diskann-azure-extension.png" alt-text="Screenshot of selecting pg_diskann in server parameters." lightbox="media/how-to-use-pgdiskann/select-diskann-azure-extension.png":::

 > [!IMPORTANT]
 > This preview feature is only available for newly deployed Azure Database for PostgreSQL Flexible Server instances.
-[Supplemental Terms of Use: Limited Access AI Services (Previews)](https://azure.microsoft.com/support/legal/preview-supplemental-terms/)

 Then, you can install the extension by connecting to your target database and running the [CREATE EXTENSION](https://www.postgresql.org/docs/current/static/sql-createextension.html) command.
 You need to repeat the command separately for every database in which you want the extension to be available.